 Civil charges against employees may result in the employee paying a large sum in damages to the victim and/or the victim’s family.
 If a nursing home is found to be in violation of California state laws and fails to remedy the offenses, it could face a large sum in damages as well the permanent closing of the facility.

-If you believe that a loved one has had his or her legal rights violated by a nursing facility, we encourage you to contact McIver Brown.
-Our award-winning California nursing home abuse law firm will fight to ensure that your loved one receives proper care, and that you and your family get the justice and financial compensation you deserve.
+If you believe that a loved one has had his or her legal rights violated by a nursing facility, contact a nursing home abuse lawyer.
+They will fight to ensure that your loved one receives proper care, and that you and your family get the justice and financial compensation you deserve.